Attributes and Filter Options

 To customize subgroups:

-1. Configure a subgroup using the filters as if creating an Advanced Filters query.
+- Configure a subgroup using the filters as if creating an Advanced Filters query.

-2. Select the [+Create Subgroup] button to add this group to the report.
+- Select the [+Create Subgroup] button to add this group to the report.

-3. Repeat steps 1 and 2 to create additional subgroups.
+Repeat steps 1 and 2 to create additional subgroups.

-Figure 6.
-Customize Subgroups tab
+Figure 7.
+Customize Subgroups

 The report includes a row with the results for each defined subgroup and overall totals for all test takers.
 The customized subgroup combinations do not need to be mutually exclusive.
 For example, one subgroup could be defined as all students whose primary language is [Spanish].
 A second subgroup could be [English Learner] whose migrant status is [Yes].
-Some students could fall into multiple subgroups depending on how the subgroups are defined, while others fall into no subgroups.
+Some students could fall into multiple subgroups depending on how the subgroups are defined, while others may not fall into any subgroups.
 Therefore, the subgroup totals will not always sum to the overall totals.